Mosquito-borne disease: Insecticidal nets and indoor residual spraying

 The use of insecticide treated mosquito nets (ITNs) are at the forefront of preventing mosquito bites that cause malaria.
 The prevalence of ITNs in sub-Saharan Africa has grown from 3% of households to 50% of households from 2000 to 2010 with over 254 million insecticide treated nets distributed throughout sub-Saharan Africa for use against the mosquito vectors Anopheles gambiae and Anopheles funestus which carry malaria.
 Because the Anopheles gambiae feeds indoors (endophagic) and rests indoors after feeding (endophilic), insecticide treated nets (ITNs) interrupt the mosquito's feeding pattern.
 The ITNs continue to offer protection, even after there are holes in the nets, because of their excito-repellency properties which reduce the number of mosquitoes that enter the home.
 The World Health Organization (WHO) recommends treating ITNs with the pyrethroid class of insecticides.
 There is an emerging concern of mosquito resistance to insecticides used in ITNs.
 Twenty-seven (27) sub-Saharan African countries have reported Anopheles vector resistance to pyrethroid insecticides.

 Indoor spraying of insecticides is another prevention method widely used to control mosquito vectors.
 To help control the Aedes aegypti mosquito, homes are sprayed indoors with residual insecticide applications.
 Indoor residual spraying (IRS) reduces the female mosquito population and mitigates the risk of dengue virus transmission.
 Indoor residual spraying is completed usually once or twice a year.
 Mosquitoes rest on walls and ceilings after feeding and are killed by the insecticide.
 Indoor spraying can be combined with spraying the exterior of the building to help reduce the number of mosquito larvae and subsequently, the number of adult mosquitoes.

+This measure works excellently in city and urban areas where with running water people don't have the need of indoor water containers for their daily consumption for: First. according to the mosquito rearing protocol, one larval mosquito habitat could release 1,000 adult mosquitoes in 6–10 days.
+That means about 100 mosquitoes could emerge from a 1-liter habitat per day while people there try to have their water in much larger volume there come at-home mosquito habitats, they don't emerge at once but gradually throughout the day.
+At best spraying will kill all live insects at the time, not the newly emerges.
+Second, people are wary, think twice on any introduction of poison into their own home.

+Therefore, for the prevention to be effective it is necessary to have mosquito-to-be larvae and pupae in people's houses killed without contaminating their water such as to have them suffocated.